What is Phonics?

 Conclusion

-- Synthetic-phonics instruction teaches children to decode and encode words.
+Phonics instruction gives children the ability to decode and encode words.